 How do I do research?
 Overall I take a strongly quantitative approach to ecology: I am not so much interested in showing that there are effects, but in estimating how strong these effects are, how certain we can be about them, translate what this means for population numbers (as this is most relevant to conservation) and what the most efficient ways is to mitigate negative impacts.
 We collect data from the field, literature and computer simulations by conducting:

 - Long-term field studies and field experiments

 - GPS-tracking of animals and remote sensing

 - Comparative analysis on multi-species and multi-population datasets

-- Demographic modelling of populations
+- Mathematical modelling of population change

 - Developing new statistical methods for ecological research

 Who or what do I study?
 Basically, birds and bytes or any other interesting long-term dataset that help us answer our questions.
 The birds being:

 - Eurasian oystercatchers on the Dutch barrier island of Schiermonnikoog and many citizen science populations across the Netherlands (in collaboration with Kees Oosterbeek, Sovon, ongoing since 1983)